 Description

-Connecting our agricultural county to our Great Lake.
+Connecting our agricultural county to our Great Lakes.
 Join us to learn how what we do on the land impacts Lake Erie.
 Learn conservation strategies for agricultural land, your own backyard, and the lake shore.
-Wade in with us to study the wetland ecology, water quality, and natural resource management survey techniques.
-Receive education materials targeted for your students.
+Wade in with us to study the wetland ecology, water quality, and natural resource management survey techniques and receive education materials targeted for your students.
 Email jennifer.bucheit@dnr.ohio.gov for more information.

 To register contact Jennifer Bucheit jennifer.bucheit@dnr.state.oh.us